InvoiceShelf/docs/docs/guide/custom-templates.md

 Payment receipts are rendered with `$payment`, `$company_address`, `$billing_address`, `$notes` and `$logo`.
 Reports get `$company`, `$from_date`, `$to_date`, `$currency` and their own dataset.

+## Spacing and the page edge

+The page margin defaults to nothing, so a template owns its own insets — the bundled ones use 30px.
+That is what lets a full-width header run to the paper edge: put it at the top of `<body>` with no margin on `body`, and it bleeds.
+Set a page margin under **Settings → PDF Generation** and everything, including that header, is inset by it.

 ## Fonts

 Templates get their `@font-face` rules from the packages installed under **Settings → Font Packages**, via a shared partial: